Updated June 5, 2021

 Dahab Diving Holidays

-Seasons and Conditions – Diving is a great year-round activity in Dahab.
+Diving is a great year-round activity in Dahab.
 Tourists are there in larger numbers from July through December.
-Offseason it is a little more relaxed.
+The off-season is a little more relaxed.

 - Air temperature varies significantly throughout the year with daily average highs of 35°C (95°F) in June through August which fall to 21-22°C (70-72°F) in December- February.